Equivalent formulation of Thomassen's conjecture using Tutte paths in claw-free graphs: On 2-closed claw-free graphs

 \begin{proof} We can assume that $G$ is connected (otherwise, we apply the argument to each component of $G$).
 In addition, we observe that if $G$ is the square of a cycle, then it has the desired covering; and so we can assume that it is not.

-For $i=1, 2, \dots, 7$, we let $G_i$ be the graph depicted in Figure~\ref{f-subgraphs}, and we recall that $G$ is $\{G_1,G_3,G_5,G_6,G_7\}$-free by Lemma~\ref{l-forbidden}.
-By definition, every induced copy of $G_2$ or $G_4$ gives a good walk (see Figure~\ref{f-walk}); and thus for each such induced subgraph, all its vertices are contained in a common maximal good walk.
+For $i=1, 2, \dots, 7$, let $G_i$ be the graph in Figure~\ref{f-subgraphs}, and recall that $G$ is $\{G_1,G_3,G_5,G_6,G_7\}$-free by Lemma~\ref{l-forbidden}.
+By definition, every induced copy of $G_2$ or $G_4$ gives a good walk (see Figure~\ref{f-walk}); and thus for each such induced subgraph, all its vertices are contained in a maximal good walk.